 Saskatoon Curbside Swap

-This material may help you promote your event:
+Use these tools to help promote your event:

-- Do not host an event if you are feeling sick/unwell.
+- Avoid hosting an event if you are feeling sick/unwell.

 - Clean and disinfect tables and items prior to the swap.